Filter results by document type and/or working area to find what you're searching for.

 The intended objective of this article is to highlight the importance of early detection of chronic kidney disease (CKD).
 The diagnosis of CKD often requires the input of many disciplines alongside that of the primary health caregiver.
 It is common for patients with CKD to also have other chronic conditions, including but not restricted to hypertension, diabetes, and cardiovascular disease.

 Abnormal RBC results generate extra workload for laboratories and require careful interpretation to guide treatment options.
-This white paper describes common RBC diseases, both acquired and hereditary, that are frequently encountered in a routine laboratory, and presents how intelligent interpretation of blood counts and algorithms can identify these conditions.
-Subsequent confirmatory tests lead to improved turn-around times and better patient management.
+This white paper describes common RBC diseases, both acquired and hereditary, that are frequently encountered in a routine laboratory, and presents how intelligent interpretation of blood counts and algorithms can help identifying these conditions.
+Subsequent confirmatory tests lead to improved turn-around times.

 During HSCT patients suffer from many critical conditions such as thrombocytopenia or infections, as well as it is necessary to closely monitor the engraftment.
 This white paper explains how a Sysmex haematology analyser can answer your clinical demands.